wp-plugins/sharepress/readme.txt

 Tested up to: 3.3
 Stable tag: 2.0.24

-Share the content you write in WordPress with your Facebook Fans and Twitter Followers, simply and reliably.
+Publish your posts to Facebook and Twitter, simply and reliably.
+Maximize value by reposting old content.

 == Description ==